 UNI STEP, now know as the UNI Suzuki School, has grown to include over 170 children studying violin, viola, cello, string bass, flute and harp from ages 3 to 18 as well as an adult string program.
 While Suzuki training for children is primarily a "triangle experience" between parent, teacher and student--participation in group activities enhances the enjoyment of making music with and for others.
 Our students also share their music in brief concerts for area groups, fall and spring recitals and an annual concert.

-The UNI Suzuki School also sponsors the Northern Iowa Junior Orchestra for area middle and junior high school students, The Naturals for younger students, and several chamber ensembles.
+The UNI Suzuki School also sponsors the Northern Iowa Junior Orchestra for area middle and junior high school students, the Northern Iowa Youth Orchestra for area high school students, and several chamber ensembles.

 As the program has grown, the school's mission is supported by the UNI Suzuki Association, a group of parents and other interested persons who meet monthly with the teachers to assist in the planning of our endeavors.
 They, and many other parents, have helped the entire program reach out for the worthwhile goals of which Suzuki has spoken--"to bring love, joy, peace, and sensitivity to all things beautiful and artistic into the lives of all children."